JordanKoch/doors/README.md

 optimized3 version is 6.6 times faster the O(n^2) version
 ```

-Add to the fact that we are also consuming memory with the cache, this marginal increase in performance is not worth it.
+Add to the fact that we are also consuming memory with the cache, this marginal increase in performance is probably not worth it.

 Conclusion
 ----------
-For best performance, `toggleDoors2` (the first optimization attempt) is the best choice for both time and space.
-However, for succincly expressing the mathematical function that determines door states, `toggleDoors3` (the second optimization attempt) provides performance that is almost as good.
-Unless performance was absolutely critical, a strong argument can be made for favoring this version based on readability and maintenance.
-The third optimization attempt, which propopulated a cache to indicate element positions that have integer square roots, barely improved performance while increasing space requirements.
+For succincly expressing the mathematical function that determines door states, `toggleDoors3` (Optimization Attempt 2) provides performance that is almost as good as the other optimization attempts'.
+The third optimization attempt, which uses a pre-populated cache to determine element positions that have integer square roots, barely improves performance while increasing space requirements.
+My choice is `toggleDoor3` (Optimization Attempt 2).